isomerpages/mlaw-corp/news/replies/_posts/2020-05-14-Response-to-Queries-arising-from-Mr-Thum-Ping-Tjin-Comment-on-Facebook.md

 (See [Chronology of POFMA Office's Exchanges with Mr Thum](/files/news/replies/Chronology_of_POFMA_Office_exchanges _with_Mr_Thum.pdf))

-*At 8.22 pm on 14 May 2020, POFMA Office sent Mr Thum a further email, objecting to his allegation that the Government had made a "belated request" for correction, and stating that it was untrue in view of the correspondence between themselves and Mr Thum.
-Mr Thum has since removed this allegation from his Facebook post.
+*At 8.22 pm on 14 May 2020, POFMA Office sent Mr Thum a further email, pointing out that his allegation, that the Government had made a "belated request" for correction, was untrue and referring to the correspondence, which showed it to be untrue.
+Mr Thum has since removed this allegation from his Facebook post, without any explanation.

 <p class="right-side-updated">Last updated on 14 May 2020</p>